mceSystems/reflow/README.md

 ```

 ### Views
-Views are the implementations of each view interface using the defined input/output properties and events.\
+Views are the implementation of each view interface using the defined input/output properties and events.\
 For example, a React implementation of a view will use the view interface's input as its component's props.\
 Using methods described below, the view will have the option to trigger events and to inform the flow that the view is done, and return output parameter.\
 The usage of input/output and events is of course optional, and should be determined when designing the view.
 This is due to the fact that some views have no triggered events, or has no "done" logic. \